ollybritton/prox/README.md

 }
 ```

 By default, loading the proxies will take a maximum of about 15 seconds.
 Most of the time, it is much faster than this.
-The following methods are then avaliable:
+The following methods are then available:
 ```go
 proxy, err := pool.New() // Fetch a new, unused proxy.
 Will error if there are no unused proxies left. proxy, err := pool.Random() // Fetch a random proxy, used or unused.
 It will still be marked as used so you won't be able to access this proxy with pool.New()